Cryptographic Specifications of CryptPeer

 Conditions:

-- the recomposition of
+- recomposition of

 19.2 clear